sait-wbdv/fall-2021/src/assignments/cpnt201/assignment-1.md

+---
+layout: layouts/assignment.njk
-# Assignment 1 - Three Deployed GitHub Pages Templates
+title: CPNT 201 Assignment 1 - Three Deployed GitHub Pages Templates
+---
 ## Details
 In this assignment, you will deploy three _distinct_ static website templates that could be customized for a fictitious business of your choice.